Disarming the Toxicity of a Covert Narcissistic Grandmother

 While both types of narcissism are damaging to those around them, covert narcissists can be harder to spot, which enables them to manipulate the people around them without being detected.

-The Most Common Characteristics of a Covert Narcissistic Grandmother
+The Most Common Characteristics of a Covert Narcissist

 A grandmother who exhibits covert narcissistic behaviour can wreak havoc on family dynamics due to their tendency for manipulation and lack of empathy.